Overview

 The LSS also supports a wide range of student clubs, social functions and athletic activities to provide the student body with rewarding opportunities for student involvement.

-All Queen’s Law students are members of the LSS.
-Each year (1L, 2L, and 3L) is represented on the LSS, which is overseen by the LSS Core.
+All students in the Faculty of Law are members of the LSS.
+Each JD class year (1L, 2L, and 3L) is represented by their own council.
+The graduate students are represented by a special representative.
+The council as a whole is overseen by the LSS Core.

 LSS Elections Information